 Another way to show your love to a certain soccer player is to draw their number in the middle of the poster in large font.
 Then, write ‘I love the game’ on top of the number, and ‘but I love the player’ under it.

 11. Play With

 In the heat of the game, players sometimes forget to keep it clean and spontaneous.
 So you can leave a friendly reminder to your team by writing ‘play with’ and drawing a big red heart under it.

 You can play around with the same idea and make it more specific, for example, you can write the name of a certain player or their number in the heart or under it.

 Just write ‘welcome home champions’ and that’s it.
 You can surely add your personal touch to it by drawing muscular arms or even the team’s emblem.

-In This House – Homecoming Poster Idea #13
+13. In This House

 In an attempt to intimidate the opposing team and cheer up your team, you can write ‘in this house’, draw your team logo under it, and write ‘we all yell go (the team’s name)’ under it.
 Pretty cool, right?

 ‘#(number of the player) on the count, but #1 in my heart.’ for example, if the player’s number in the team is 10, you’ll write ‘#10 on the count, but #1 in my heart.’

 You also want to write ‘#1’ with big, bold font, preferably with a different color.